WWII Army Air Force Markings

 operating in the Pacific did the same.
 They replaced the inner

-red dot of the RAF insignia with a white disk.
+red dot of the RAF insignia with a pale blue disk.

 With the red dot gone, pilots started having trouble seeing ANY